dmachard/pixelart-16x16/README.md

 <img src="imgs/webapp.png" width="500" title="alien">

 This web interface lets you:
-- Draw and color pixel art in real-time
+- Draw and color pixel art with instant LED feedback
 - Control brightness
 - Save/load drawings as `.json` files
-- Upload drawings to the ESP32 matrix
 - Play animated slideshows

 Each drawing must be stored as a `.json` file in the `/drawings/` directory.